willdurand-edu/php-slides/src/extended/00_intro.md

-# A Framework To Simplify Developments
+# Symfony: A Framework To Simplify Developments

 A **framework helps you work better** by structuring developments, and **faster** by reusing generic modules.